drewwalton19216801/gosh/doc/tab_completion.md

 6. Type `LS` and press TAB - should complete to `LSls`
 7. Type `GIT` and press TAB - should show git commands with preserved case

+## Testing Windows Path Completion

+**Windows Backslash Support:**
+1. Type `cd Projects\` and press TAB - should show subdirectories using backslashes
+2. Type `cd Projects\g` and press TAB - should complete to `Projects\go\` (preserving backslash style)
+3. Type `ls Documents\` and press TAB - should show files in Documents using backslashes
+4. Type `cat README.md` then `copy README.md backup\` and press TAB - should complete backup directory path

+**Mixed Path Separator Handling:**
+1. Type `cd Projects/` and press TAB - should show subdirectories using forward slashes
+2. Type `cd Projects\g` and press TAB - should complete using backslashes (preserving user's style)
+3. Type `ls ./` and press TAB - should show current directory contents with forward slashes
+4. Type `ls .\` and press TAB - should show current directory contents with backslashes

+**Cross-Platform Compatibility:**
+- Both `cd Projects/go` and `cd Projects\go` work on Windows
+- Tab completion preserves your preferred path separator style
+- No mixed separators in completion results (e.g., no `Projects/gProjects\go/`)

 ### Case-Insensitive Completion and Execution Behavior

 The shell supports case-insensitive completion and execution for built-in commands, aliases, and user-defined functions.